-The Scout Commission consists of districts "Gdynia" (North-West England), "Szczecin" (Southern England), "Warsaw" (London and district), "Wilno" (North England) and "Wroclaw" (Central England).
+The Scout Commission consists of districts "Gdynia" (Manchester and district), "Szczecin" (Southern England), "Warsaw" (London and district), "Wilno" (North England) and "Wroclaw" (Central England).
 New units in Scotland are currently under national command.

 There are Senior Branches in areas of London.

 Friends of Polish Scouting circles include the parents of Scouts and Guides as well as supporters of the Movement.
 Members help with logistics and arrange organisational and financial support for units and districts as well as for the work of their leaders and instructors.
 Circles are active throughout the UK.

 PSA UK Region operate two scout centres: St. Briavels Scout Centre in the Wye Valley, Gloucestershire and Fenton Scout Centre in Lincolnshire are owned by the Association.
 Our facilities are regularly used by other scouting and youth groups throughout the UK.